CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 ### Takeaways - Sequential Consistency

-One thing to notice from our sequential consistency test cases is that the instructions from each thread always become visable in sequential order (e.g, Thread 1 always executes `Write A, 1` before `Read B` regardless of how instructions from Thread 2 are interleaved in between).
+One thing to notice from our sequential consistency test cases is that the instructions from each thread always become visible in sequential order (e.g, Thread 1 always executes `Write A, 1` before `Read B` regardless of how instructions from Thread 2 are interleaved in between).

 While reasoning about interleavings of instructions across threads can be difficult, reasoning about activity within a single thread is simple.